-- 1. Automation: Using automated tools such as a computer numerical control (CNC) machine. - 2.
+- 1. Automation: Using automated processes such as control rooms for crushing plants. - 2.
 Water suppression: Using a system that puts water on the place where the silica dust comes from to stop the dust from going into the air.
 You should manage the water runoff well so that the silica dust does not go into the air when it dries. - 3.
 On-tool dust extraction: Using a device that extracts silica dust at the point of generation.
-This system typically includes a captor hood or shroud fitted over the dust generation point, joined to an extraction unit with trade Class M vacuum cleaners with HEPA filter or Class H vacuum cleaners with HEPA filter for engineered stone dust. - 4.
-Local exhaust ventilation: Using hoods, booths, or walls that remove the airborne silica dust when you make it and let it out at a safe place, filter or scrubber.
-While fans can lower silica dust levels by removing the air, water can stop the dust, and on-tool extraction can provide better protection for workers.
+This system typically includes a captor hood or shroud fitted over the dust generation point, joined to an extraction unit with trade Class M vacuum cleaners with HEPA filter. - 4.
+Local exhaust ventilation: Using hoods, booths, or walls that remove the silica dust when you make it and let it out at a safe place, filter or scrubber.
+While fans can lower silica dust levels by removing the air, water can stop the dust and on-tool extraction can provide better protection for workers.